esphome/esphome-docs/components/lvgl.rst

           focused:
             arc_color: 0x808080

-So the inheritance happens like this: state based styles override the locally specified styles, which override the style definitions, which override the theme, which overrides the top level styles.

-The precedence (value) of states is quite intuitive and it's something the user would expect naturally.
+So the precedence happens like this: state based styles override the locally specified styles, which override the style definitions, which override the theme, which overrides the top level styles.
+The value precedence of states is quite intuitive and it's something the user would expect naturally.
 For example, if a widget is focused the user will still want to see if it's pressed, therefore the pressed state has a higher precedence.
-(If the focused state had a higher precedence it would override the "pressed" color, defeating its purpose.)
+(If the focused state had a higher precedence it would override the *pressed* color, defeating its purpose.)

-Feel free to experiment to discover inheritance of the styles based on states between the nested widgets.
+Feel free to experiment to discover inheritance and precedence of the styles based on states between the nested widgets.

 :ref:`lvgl-cook-theme` The Cookbook contains an example illustrating how to easily implement a gradient style for your widgets.